 The Yun Lab has pioneered the development of Laser Particles (LPs), semiconductor nanoparticles that emit single-mode laser spectra.
 We are currently exploring their innovative applications in life sciences.
 LPs offer bright, spectrally narrowband emissions, making them suitable for use as cellular barcodes and building blocks for multiplexed bead assays.
 We are looking for a highly motivated and capable researcher for a project with three specific aims:

-1. Build a microfluidic sorter for selecting LPs with specific spectra or sorting cells containing certain LPs.
+1. Construct a high-speed flow sorter for selecting LPs with specific spectra or sorting cells containing certain LPs.
+2. Fabricate a large color palette of LPs using the sorting instrument.
+3. Apply multi-color LPs for multiplexed assays.

 The ideal candidate should have experience in constructing microfluidic and optical systems and working with cells and biological samples.

-Project 2: Multidimensional Single-Cell Analysis from Live Imaging to Sequencing
+Project 3: Multidimensional Single-Cell Analysis from Live Imaging to Sequencing

 Funded by the NIH Director's Transformative Award, this project aims to advance single-cell analysis through novel cell-barcoding technologies.
 The project's primary goal is to move beyond static analysis by incorporating additional dimensions, such as spatiotemporal changes and cell interactions.
 We are developing innovative DNA-optical barcodes that enable time-lapse live-cell imaging and high-throughput single-cell sequencing, which can then be aligned to the same cells unambiguously according to their individual cell barcodes.
+The ideal candidate should have a strong interest in pioneering research, new technologies, and demonstrated expertise in cellular experiments and sequencing and imaging data analysis.

 In addition, we welcome applications from exceptional candidates eager to explore new ideas and projects.
 For instance, we are particularly interested in the development and applications of Brillouin microscopy, as well as innovative light sources, such as nanolasers.